Our little insiders guide of New Zealand for families with kids

 There’s this website with information on routes, times, and fares for Auckland, which we use a lot.

 If you’re driving, avoid rush hours (around 8 am, 3 pm and 5 pm).
-Other than that, unless you plan to move on the beginning or end of a long weekend (or holiday), you should be fine.
+Other than that, unless you plan to move at the beginning or end of a long weekend (or holiday), you should be fine.
 Find holiday calendar here.

 Domestic flights are cheap, you can find them for NZ$ 30 (sometimes less).
 You can also rent a motorhome and see whatever you feel like seeing when you want it.
 NZ is an amazing place for camping.
 It’s very organized and accessible, although not very cheap.